 In order to migrate your data, you need to know what you have first.
 Map and inventory your entire data environment to plan what data to migrate – and how to do it safely.

 BigID automatically discovers, inventories, catalogs, and classifies your sensitive and personal data wherever it lives.
-Organizations can leverage BigID’s identity intelligence and machine learning to establish accurate and scalable inventory of all data, everywhere.
+Organizations can leverage BigID’s identity intelligence and machine learning to establish an accurate and scalable inventory of all data, everywhere.

 Step 2: Clean up data